-Teachers and school staff can provide parents and doctors with information to help evaluate behavior and learning problems, and can assist with behavioral training.
+Teachers and school staff can provide parents and doctors with information to help evaluate behavior and learning problems and can assist with behavioral training.
 However, school staff cannot diagnose ADHD, make decisions about treatment or require that a student take medication to attend school.
-Only parents and guardians can make those decisions with the child’s physician.
+Only parents and guardians can make those decisions with the child’s health care clinician.

 Students whose ADHD impairs their learning may qualify for special education under the Individuals with Disabilities Education Act or for a Section 504 plan (for children who do not require special education) under the Rehabilitation Act of 1973.
 Children with ADHD can benefit from study skills instruction, changes to the classroom setup, alternative teaching techniques and a modified curriculum.

 Many children diagnosed with ADHD will continue to meet criteria for the disorder later in life and may show impairments requiring ongoing treatment (Pliszka, 2007).
 However, sometimes a diagnosis of ADHD is missed during childhood.
 Many adults with ADHD do not realize they have the disorder.
 A comprehensive evaluation typically includes a review of past and current symptoms, a medical exam and history, and use of adult rating scales or checklists.
 Adults with ADHD are treated with medication, psychotherapy or a combination.
 Behavior management strategies, such as ways to minimize distractions and increase structure and organization, and support from immediate family members can also be helpful.

 ADHD is a protected disability under the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 This means that institutions receiving federal funding cannot discriminate against those with disabilities.
 Individuals whose symptoms of ADHD cause impairment in the work setting may qualify for reasonable work accommodations under ADA.

 - Autism spectrum disorder